Key Takeaways

 Most bacteria on pillowcases are harmless, but some can be problematic.
 Pseudomonas aeruginosa and MRSA are two types to watch out for, though they’re rare.
 Regular washing of your pillowcase is the best way to prevent harmful bacteria buildup.

-What happens if I don’t change my pillowcase often enough?
+What if I rarely change my pillow cover?

 If you don’t change your pillowcase regularly, you might experience skin irritation, rashes, or acne.
 In rare cases, a very dirty pillowcase could even lead to skin infections.
 Changing your pillowcase often helps keep your skin healthy and happy.